littleosbook/aenix/doc/book/user_mode.md

 ### A C library

 It might now be interesting to start thinking about writing a short libc for your programs.
-Some of the functionality require system calls (?????) to work, but some, such as the `string.h` functions, does not.
+Some of the functionality require [system calls](#system-calls) to work, but some, such as the `string.h` functions, does not.

 ## Further reading